IoTone/ccnx-ldplib/docs/ccnx-ldplib-fsd.md

   - CCNx LDP Registration Phase : The phase in which CCNx LDP Clients registers its metadata in order to join a particular peer group namespace

-  - CCNx LDP Discovery Phase : The phase in which CCNx LDP Clients finds CCNx LDP Peer to interact with
+  - CCNx LDP Discovery Phase : The phase in which CCNx LDP Clients find CCNx LDP Peers to interact with

   - CCNx LDP Errors : All Errors that occur in the course of using CCNx LDP.
 The errors are defined contain enough information to diagnose issues.